meinkea/Python-with-Mac/README.md

 `cd ..` | | Backs out of the folder your in
 `cd ~` | | ~ is short hand for homefolder

-Introduction to the Mac OS X Command Line, by Jim Hoskins
+Introduction to the Mac OS X Command Line, by Jim Hoskins,

   article: http://docs.python-guide.org/en/latest/dev/virtualenvs/#virtualenvironments-ref